 “A picture says it all.”

 Well, Yes!! in case of patent drawings, this ancient proverb is certainly true.
-The best and the most appropriate way to cut short the time of understanding anything, is to represent it through images.
+The best and the most appropriate way to cut short the time of understanding anything is to represent it through images.
 In this case, we mean accurate and clearly labeled drawings within the patent application.
 USPTO doesn’t lay out any compulsion for including images.
-But, whenever they are necessary, they must be included to strengthen and enhance the patent applications.
+But, whenever they are necessary, they must be there to strengthen and enhance the patent applications.
 Let’s learn How and Why better drawings assure better patent application.

 There are a number of reasons that stand in favor of including patent drawings, such as:

 - Bring clarity and precision to the examiner to understand the concept behind the invention in less time.

 - Clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.

 - Benefit patent holders while damaging negotiation or settlement.